duanecilliers/Generator-Roots-Child/README.md

 ## Summary

-A [Roots](https://github.com/roots/roots) child theme for WordPress.
-Dequeues Roots styles and scripts and uses Compass/SCSS with Sass-Bootstrap and Grunt for all tasks.
+A [Roots](https://github.com/roots/roots) child theme generator for WordPress.
+Choose between Sass Bootsrap, LESS Bootstrap or CSS bootstrap, optionally include Modernizr with leaner builds and Grunt for all tasks.

 ## Features